BitLocker Keys Backup to Azure Key Vault

 }

-# Get BitLocker recovery keys using Intune device ID
+# Get BitLocker recovery keys from the Entra ID recovery key store

 Write-Verbose "No BitLocker keys found for device: $($device.deviceName)"